dribdat/dribdat/README.md

 ## Developer guide

-You will need to install Python, Virtualenv and Pip or Pipenv to work with the code.
+Install Python, Virtualenv and Pip or Pipenv to start working with the code.

 You may need to install additional libraries (`libffi`) for the [misaka](http://misaka.61924.nl/) package, which depends on [CFFI](https://cffi.readthedocs.io/en/latest/installation.html#platform-specific-instructions), e.g. `sudo dnf install libffi-devel`

 Run the following commands to bootstrap your environment.